-Murphys EEA has been selected on the basis of its proximity to the Golden Bar and Innes Mills pits, the similarity of vegetation to that being affected, and also best fulfils site selection criteria for lizard salvage or translocation activities.
-It is an area of farmland that retains areas of seminatural vegetation that is degraded by ongoing grazing, weed invasion (particularly by gorse), and a recent fire that has severely damaged the shrublands and tussock grassland.
+Murphys EEA has been selected on the basis of its proximity to the Golden Bar and Innes Mills pits, the similarity of vegetation to that being affected, and also best fulfils site selection criteria for lizard salvage or translocation activities30.
+It is an area of farmland that retains areas of semi-natural vegetation that is degraded by ongoing grazing, weed invasion (particularly by gorse), and a recent fire that has severely damaged the shrublands and tussock grassland.
 The tussocks have recovered to about 50% of their probable pre-burn stature and there has been some loss in extent.
 The site is comparable in elevation (except to the higher elevation Coronation 6 area) and general ecological character to the sites within the project area, though there is a greater predominance and greater size of rock outcrops and tors (viewed as a positive attribute).
-The site is nearby to a site that was known to recently harbour Otago skinks at two sites and these may still be present.
+The site is nearby to a site that was known to recently harbour Otago skinks at two sites and these may still be present31.
 A number of other ecological features are present in the site (depending on its final boundary) including populations of other rare plants.
 The boundary of the EEA is located to give at least 200 m clearance of a nearby area of potential mining interest.

-&lt;sup>28 NZ Lizard Taxon Advisory Group, 2019
+30 NZ Lizard Taxon Advisory Group, 2019

-&lt;sup>29 Knox, C. 2015.
+31 Knox, C. 2015.
 Survey for green skink (Oligosoma chloronoton Clade 3b) on the Oceana Gold (NZ) Limited estate at Macraes Flat, Otago.
 Unpub.
 Report.
 EcoGecko Consultants.

 Figure 5.
-Indicative location of Murphys EEA (white outline).
+Indicative location of Murphys EEA (red outline).
 Murphys Historic Reserve shaded green.
 Golden Bar Road at top of figure and Golden Bar project components shaded pink.
-Note: the white outline indicates the practicable fenceline of a predator-proof Xcluder fence.
-This includes a ~100 ha area of which at least 80 ha is required for tussock offset purposes and 71 ha for lizard compensation purposes.
+Note: the orange line indicates the practicable fenceline of a predator-proof Xcluder fence.

-9.5.3 Shrubland Offset
+10.5.3 Shrubland Offset

-To offset the effects on 0.06 ha of shrubland in the Golden Bar WRS footprint and the indirect effects on 0.31 ha of shrublands bordering the Golden Bar Pit & WRS and the Golden Point Backfill Buttresses, a 0.5 ha area of shrubland will be created by planting with additional diversity of shrub species at one site in Murphys EEA to produce both a gain in both species diversity (to five additional species selected from the shrubland species list in Appendix 1 and including the shrubs Fuchsia perscandens and Melicytus aff. alpinus (c) (CHR 541568; Otago) and Melicytus aff. alpinus)) and resulting in a canopy cover of 75% within 10 years as an offset for the project's impacts on this vegetation community.
+To offset the effects on 0.06 ha of shrubland in the Golden Bar WRS footprint and the indirect effects on 0.31 ha of shrublands bordering the Golden Bar Pit & WRS and the Golden Point Backfill Buttresses, a 0.5 ha area of shrubland will be created by planting with additional diversity of shrub species at one site in Murphys EEA to produce both a gain in both species diversity (to five additional species selected from the shrubland species list in Appendix 1 and including the shrubs Fuchsia perscandens and Melicytus aff. alpinus (c) (CHR 541568; Otago) and Melicytus aff. alpinus (d) (CHR 541567; "dark")) and resulting in a canopy cover of 75% within 10 years as an offset for the project's impacts on this vegetation community.
 The offset site will be protected from invasion of woody weeds for the 35-year term of the offset by undertaking woody weed control to a zero-density target within a 200 m radius of the shrubland offset site.
+Net gain will have been achieved once these targets have been exceeded.

 This is a terrestrial offset undertaken in accordance with the NPS-IB and POORPS.

-9.5.4 Tussockland Offset
+10.5.4 Tussockland Offset